mmannava/food-api/README.md

 # food-api

-1) Basic, querying exactly what you need, by passing food id in query variables section
+1) Querying exactly what you need, by passing food id in query variables section

 Query
 ```